foreverdyz/Parallel-Simplex-Projection/src/test/README.md

 Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in [Sparsity-Exploiting Distributed Projections onto a Simplex](https://doi.org/10.1287/ijoc.2022.1220) by Didier Henrion, Felix Kirschner, Etienne de Klerk, Milan Korda, Jean-Bernard Lasserre and Victor Magron.
-See also (https://arxiv.org/abs/2111.07701).
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in [Sparsity-Exploiting Distributed Projections onto a Simplex](https://doi.org/10.1287/ijoc.2022.0328) by Yongzheng Dai and Chen Chen.
+See also ([https://arxiv.org/abs/2111.07701](https://arxiv.org/abs/2204.08153)).

 ## Cite